Home > Blogs > What is selenium? introduction to selenium...Read More

 Connected Cars: The Internet of Things enables automotive companies to automate billing, parking, insurance, and other associated tasks.

 Heart rate patterns, calorie expenditure, activity levels, and skin temperature can all be captured on your wrist using activity trackers.

 Smart Outlets: Turn any device on or off remotely.
-It also allows you to watch the energy status of a gadget and receive personalised notifications directly to your smartphone.
+It also allows you to watch the energy status of a gadget and receive personalized notifications directly to your smartphone.

 Connected Health: A connected healthcare system allows for real-time health monitoring and patient treatment.
 It contributes to better medical decision-making based on patient information.